-Everyone gets a little insecure at times – and that’s okay!
-That said, security is a basic human need, but it’s even more important in erratic and uncertain times like these.
+Everyone gets a little insecure at times - and that’s okay!
+That said, security is a basic human need, but it’s even more important in uncertain times like these.
 But how can you feel more secure?

 In this article, I’ll take a look at why feeling secure is so important and more importantly, some tips on how to feel more secure.